manishwaraprabhu/Building-and-Deploying-a-Question-Answering-System-with-Hugging-Face/README.md

 # 🧠 Building and Deploying a Question Answering System with Hugging Face

 ## 📌 Project Overview
 This project implements an **Extractive Question Answering (QA) System** using Hugging Face Transformers and Streamlit.
+While the QA system is extractive in nature, it draws from the broader field of **Natural Language Processing** and **Generative AI**.
 A pre-trained **DistilBERT** model was fine-tuned on the **SQuAD** dataset to improve accuracy in extracting answers from a given context.
 The final model was deployed as an interactive **Streamlit** web application for real-time user interaction.

 ---